ait-aecid/AlertBERT/README.md

 Done.

-### AITADS-Augmented
+### AIT-ADS-Augmented

-For information regarding the setup of AITADS-A please refer to the README file in the `aitads_augmented` directory.
+For information regarding the setup of AIT-ADS-A please refer to the README file in the `aitads_augmented` directory.

 ## Usage (tbd)